verena-diersch/SQL-movie-rentals/README.md

 # SQL-movie-rentals
-SQL analysis of a worldwide video rental platform
+SQL analysis of a worldwide video rental platform.

 This is a student project I did in my data analytics bootcamp.
 Using pgadmin 4 I wrote SQL queries in which I asked questions like: